 Despite being ahead in numbers, AJK lacks in providing standard and quality education to the masses.
 According to the independent studies, two in five students of class five are unable to read simple Urdu, and sixty percent of students fail to do simple math.
 Furthermore, the percentage of graduates is lower than the average exist across the country.
 There are only three public universities recognized by the Higher Education Commission of Pakistan, two private universities, and three medical colleges that are also operational in the territory.

-Who would believe that Azad Kashmir, which has been engulfed by dirty politics and weak education system, was once the center of the educational excellence?
-It remained the hub of knowledge for the people of China, East and Central Asia.
+Who would believe that Azad Kashmir, which has been engulfed by dirty politics and a weak education system, was once the center of educational excellence?
+It remained the hub of knowledge for the people of China, East, and Central Asia.
 This was the time when the river of knowledge was flowing from a small town in Neelam Valley, Sharda, to the Indian subcontinent.

-Sharda, lying between Karen and Kel is a popular tourist point that offers beautiful weather in summers and snow covered mountains in winters, picturesque views, Jet skiing in river Neelum, riverside camping and much more.
-However, the village is more famous for its ancient Sharda university known to be a prominent institution of the Asia in Buddhist era.
-It was once the center of the spiritual education for Buddhists and Hindus.
+Sharda, lying between Karen and Kel is a popular tourist point that offers beautiful weather in summers and snow-covered mountains in winters, picturesque views, Jet skiing in river Neelum, riverside camping, and much more.
+However, the village is more famous for its ancient Sharda university known to be a prominent institution of Asia in the Buddhist era.
+It was once the center of spiritual education for Buddhists and Hindus.

 The Hindu Pandits and scholars of Sanskrit used to pay their visit at the Sharda University from the far away of the Subcontinent.
 The Chinese Buddhist monk Xuanzang visited this place in 632 CE and stayed there for two years.
 In addition to Buddhist studies, this university was a source of learning history, geography, physics, and philosophy.
 This institution had its own script named Sharda script which was developed in the 9th century.